 Where To Stargaze In Juab County

 Juab County’s high elevations and low humidity make it an extraordinary place to stargaze.
 Little to no light pollution combined with wide open spaces allows the night sky to open up and deliver a crystal-clear viewing of the galaxies.
-Juab’s vast desert landscapes, rolling hills, and unique rock formations add to the appeal, giving stargazers of all ages an unreal night to gaze upward.
+Juab’s vast desert landscapes, rolling hills, and unique rock formations add to the appeal, giving stargazers an unreal experience.
 Read on to discover Juab County’s top spots and how to set yourself up for a dreamlike night below the celestial masterpiece above.

 Wildly dark skies, extreme quiet, and abundant camping make Yuba State Park a highly sought-after stargazing destination for all ages.
 Take advantage of the park’s outdoor recreation opportunities by day and stare in awe at the vibrantly clear, stunning sky by night.